kudashevs/strip-code-webpack-plugin/README.md

 suffix: '*/'                   # a string defines the end of a tag
 replacement: 'optional'        # a string defines a substitution for a removed block
 ```

+The plugin supports zero config.
+When no options are provided, it uses default start, end, prefix and suffix values.

 ## Usage example